Introduction

 Do you finance speculative industrial development without pre-leasing?

-Yes, we provide financing for speculative industrial development in strong Boston submarkets where tenant demand is evident even without signed leases at commencement of construction.
-Our underwriting for speculative projects focuses on the location's competitive position, the building's specifications relative to market requirements, and the developer's track record with similar projects.
-We typically require slightly lower leverage for speculative development (60% of cost) and larger interest reserves to accommodate extended lease-up periods.
+Yes.
+We finance speculative industrial development in Greater Boston submarkets where tenant demand is strong and documented by market data.
+Our underwriting for speculative projects focuses on the site's competitive position — highway access, clear heights, power capacity, truck court configuration — against comparable available industrial space in the submarket.
+We typically require slightly lower leverage for speculative development (60 percent of cost) and larger interest reserves to accommodate the lease-up period before stabilized income is achieved.

-Can you accommodate the specialized requirements of life sciences and advanced manufacturing facilities?
+Can you accommodate the specialized requirements of life sciences and manufacturing facilities?

-Absolutely.
-We have financed numerous specialized industrial facilities including biotechnology manufacturing plants, medical device production facilities, and clean room manufacturing operations.
-These projects require complex infrastructure and extended timelines for equipment installation and regulatory approvals.
-We structure loans with extended terms, milestone-based draws that align with equipment procurement and installation, and interest reserves sized for the longer periods typically required before these facilities achieve operational status and tenant occupancy.
+Yes.
+We have financed life sciences manufacturing facilities, medical device production buildings, and clean room manufacturing operations in the Greater Boston area.
+These projects require specialized infrastructure — enhanced HVAC, heavy power, utility-grade mechanical systems — and often have extended timelines for equipment procurement, installation, and regulatory validation before occupancy.
+We structure loans with milestone-based draw schedules aligned with equipment installation phases and interest reserves sized for the extended pre-occupancy period.